umpc/go-sortedmap/README.md

 )

 func main() {
+  n := 23
-  records := randRecords(23)
+  records := randRecords(n)

-  // Create a new collection and set its insertion sort order: sm := sortedmap.New(asc.Time) sm.BatchInsert(records)
+  // Create a new collection:
+  sm := sortedmap.New(n, asc.Time)

+  // The value of n sets the initial backing slice capacity to reduce allocations.
+  // Ascending-order sort for time.Time values has been selected for this example.
+  // More sort conditional functions are available in this package's subdirectories.

+  // Insert the example records: sm.BatchInsert(records)

   // Loop through records, in order, until reaching the given value: